PostHog/posthog.com/contents/blog/google-analytics-cost.md

 - Monetization analytics to track purchase value, LTV, and revenue metrics
 - UTM tracking and advertising analytics for marketing and Google Ads campaigns

-GA4 helps hundreds of thousands of entrepreneurs, marketers, developers, and analysts understand how users are using their site, how their marketing campaigns are performing, and figure out ways to make it better.

-One thing Google doesn't talk about is GA4's limitations.
+Although Google loves to talk about all of GA's features, one thing they don't talk about is GA4's limitations.
 You can think of GA4 as the **free plan** of their analytics product.
 This means it has [limits](https://support.google.com/analytics/answer/11202874?sjid=1063875790934107320-NC) like:

 - Up to 500,000 sessions per report before sampling
 - Data retention up to 14 months